ROBOTIS-GIT/emanual/_includes/dxl/control_table_positionlimit.md

 These values limit maximum and minimum target positions for Position Control Mode(Joint Mode) within the range of 1 rotation(0 ~ 4,095).
 Therefore, Goal Position(116) should be configured within the position limit range.
-These values are not used in Extended Position Control Mode.
+These values are not used in Extended Position Control Mode and Current-based Position Control Mode.

 |Unit|Value Range|
 | :---: | :---: |